 We are an established, 20+ year old society for amateur golfers.
 We exist for members to play competitive golf in a fun, friendly and fair manner according to the rules.
 We welcome and support players to gain their initial handicaps.
 We believe our Londoner Way helps our members enjoy their golf and get the most out of our events.

-We play our regular competitions (Medal then Stableford) at Bangkok golf courses, every second and fourth Saturday of the month.
+We play our regular competitions (Medal then Stableford) at golf courses in and around Bangkok, every second and fourth Saturday of the month.
 We have three Away Weekends each year for our major competitions, an annual Match Play competition and several inter-society matches.

 Our generous sponsors provide prizes for each competition and we encourage you to support them.
 Our customisable club shirts are very popular and help to create a sense of community.